Updated by Bobby

 The other three companies have product lines that are a bit more accessible.

-All five are known for their heavy metal proclivity.
+All four are known for their heavy metal proclivity.